Fraudmarc/fraudmarc-ce/INSTALL.md

 **Want DMARC data without complex cloud infrastructure?
 Try our [hosted DMARC service](https://www.fraudmarc.com/plans/).**

 ### 1. Create AWS Group and User for Fraudmarc CE👍
 **This installation guide is aimed for users who want to process DMARC reports quickly and easily.
-If you want to setup SES, S3 bucket, RDS instance, Lambda functions yourself, follow [this guide](https://github.com/Fraudmarc/fraudmarc-ce/blob/master/ADVANCED_INSTALL.md).
+If you want to setup SES, RDS DB(Postgres DB), Lambda functions yourself, follow [this guide](https://github.com/Fraudmarc/fraudmarc-ce/blob/master/ADVANCED_INSTALL.md).
 Otherwise, please understand that in order for you to setup Fraudmarc CE with the minimum amount of effort, you need to grant us with certain permissions in order to setup the different AWS services for you.**

 *Before proceeding the install guide, [create an AWS account](https://aws.amazon.com/free/)!*

+*Also, don't forget to clone this repository to your local machine :)*

 We will first start with creating an AWS Group and adding a User to the group that will be used to setup the AWS services automatically.